LexiRomano/Fssembly/README.md

        src/disks/0/s1.txt
        ...

 Simply type in the path, name, and file extension to the batch file and the `Fssembler` will do the rest.
-And yes, it will count every single file in the batch file as an attempt.

 ## Datasheet